phonologus/QED/README.md

 of Rob Pike's original sources of the University of Toronto version of QED.

 The manpage and tutorial in the `doc` subdirectory are essential (and fascinating) reading.
+Recently generated `pdf` run-offs of the manpage and the tutorial are in the top-level, for convenience.

 The `Makefile` provides a simple way to build a `qed` binary.